What Is Findom? A Friendly Guide to Financial Domination

 Why Do People Get Into Findom?

 You might ask, “Why would someone just hand over their money like that?”
 Fair question.
 I had the same thought when I first heard about it.
 The reason has a lot to do with power and control.
-For people who like being submissive, sending money gives them a rush—kind of like riding a roller coaster, but instead of buckling up, they’re tapping “send” on their phone.
+For people who like being submissive, the act of sending money gives them a rush—kind of like riding a roller coaster, but instead of buckling up, they’re tapping “send” on their phone.

 Here’s why some people like findom: